kurianbenoy/Indic-Subtitler/Indic_subtitler_audio_evals/README.md

 ## Thanks

 1. Mayank kumar for allowing using his private video for benchmarking purpose in Hindi.
-2. All other youtube sources which we used for training.
+2. All other youtube sources which we used for benchmarking.